vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section03/angular/config.md

+Add OktaAuthModule module to the imports section of your application module's `@NgModule` declaration as shown below.

-In your application's `module.ts` file, import the following objects and create a configuration object.
-Your application module should provide this config using the OKTA_CONFIG injection token.
+Your application module should provide a configuration object using the OKTA_CONFIG injection token.
+This value is required to initialize the OktaAuthService when it is created by the Angular dependency injection system.

 ```javascript